liyuze727/AutoAgent/README.md

 ## Running the Project

 1. Ensure setup is complete (API key variable set).
-2. In the **same terminal**, run:
+2. In the **same terminal**, run the main script:
     ```bash
     python3 main.py
     ```
-3. The `DescriptionAgent` runs first.
-It will pause and ask for approval (`Do you approve the LLM's output? (yes/no):`).
+3.  **Description Agent:** Runs first, performs EDA, calls LLM.
+Pauses for approval (`Do you approve... (yes/no):`).
-    * `yes` (or `y`): Approves and proceeds to the Feature Engineering agent.
+    * `yes`/`y`: Proceeds to Feature Engineering.
-    * `no` (or `n`): Prompts for feedback (`What aspect should be improved...`), revises the description, and asks for approval again.
+    * `no`/`n`: Prompts for feedback, revises, asks again.
-4. After description approval, the `FeatureEngAgent` runs automatically.
-It will:
-    * Attempt to propose features using the LLM based on the context.
-    * Attempt to engineer these features by evaluating formulas.
-    * Print a report of successful/failed feature engineering attempts.
-    * Display information about the final DataFrame (potentially with new columns).
+4.  **Feature Engineering Agent:** Runs after description approval.
+Proposes and attempts to create features.
+Prints a report.
+5.  **Clustering Agent:** Runs after feature engineering (using the potentially modified and preprocessed data).
+    * Runs KMeans, GMM, Agglomerative, DBSCAN.
+    * Evaluates results using Silhouette Score (penalizes high DBSCAN noise).
+    * Prints an evaluation summary.
+    * Selects the best method.
+    * Generates and attempts to display a PCA visualization of the best clustering result (display requires a compatible environment like Jupyter or IPython).and **saves it as `cluster_visualization.png`** in the project directory.
+It also attempts to display the image inline if the environment supports it (e.g., Jupyter).

 ## File Structure

-* `main.py`: Main execution script, runs both agents.
+* `main.py`: Main script, runs data loading, preprocessing, and all agents sequentially.
-* `agents.py`: Defines `DescriptionAgent` and `FeatureEngAgent` classes and their graph logic.
+* `agents.py`: Defines `DescriptionAgent`, `FeatureEngAgent`, and `ClusteringAgent` classes and their graph logic.
 * `utils.py`: Contains EDA, context building, and LLM query helper functions.
 * `requirements.txt`: Required Python libraries.
 * `README.md`: (This file) Project description and setup guide.